Ishqiya (TV series)

-At the ARY People Choice Awards 2020, the series won eight out of eighteen nominations including: Favorite Drama Serial- Regular Format, Favorite Director for Badar Mehmood and Favorite Actor for Feroze Khan.
+At the ARY People Choice Awards 2020, the series won eight out of eighteen nominations, including: Favorite Drama Serial- Regular Format, Favorite Director for Badar Mehmood, and Favorite Actor for Feroze Khan.
 The series also aired on MBC Bollywood in the Arab World, during Ramadan 2021.

 Plot

 Sisters Hamna and Rumaisa (aka Rumi) were raised by protective parents.
-Hamna is quiet, calm and reserved while Rumi is carefree, outgoing and talkative.
+Hamna is quiet, calm, and reserved, while Rumi is carefree, outgoing, and talkative.
 Hamna and her college classmate, Hamza, have been dating for four years and are madly in love with each other.
 Hamza is rather possessive about her as well, violently so.
-Hamna is hesitant to tell her father about him as he doesn't believe in love marriages.
-Due to her father's sickness and fear of him losing his respect, Hamna marries her father's friend's son Azeem on his insistence.
+Hamna is hesitant to tell her father about him, as he doesn't believe in love marriages.
+Due to her father's sickness and fear of him losing his respect, Hamna marries her father's friend's son, Azeem, on his insistence.
 She hides this from Hamza and avoids him for a while.
-When Hamza finally finds out, he screams at Hamna in front of everyone in their university.
+When Hamza finally finds out, he screams at Hamna in front of everyone at their university.
 Heartbroken and betrayed, Hamza meets with a car accident and is severely injured.
-Hamna prays for his recovery and he survives.
+Hamna prays for his recovery, and he survives.

 After regaining consciousness, Hamza vows to take revenge.
 He soon reaches Hamna's house with his parents to ask for Rumi's hand in marriage.
 Hamna is shocked by this and opposes this marriage.
-She tries to stop everyone but fails as Hamza blackmails using all her messages and videos in which she expresses love for him.
-Hamza manages to marry Rumi, and the couples have a common reception.
-On the side, Alishba, Hamza's mother's partner's daughter who was in love with him, is heartbroken and jealous.
+She tries to stop everyone but fails as Hamza blackmails her using all her messages and videos in which she expresses love for him.
+Hamza manages to marry Rumi, and the couple has a common reception.
+On the side, Alishba, Hamza's mother's partner's daughter, who was in love with him, is heartbroken and jealous.
 Rumi finds Hamza cute and is happy with the marriage.

-After the marriages, Hamza often calls Hamna, sometimes to make her feel guilty for what she did, and sometimes to scare her by saying that he will mistreat Rumi.
+After the marriage, Hamza often calls Hamna, sometimes to make her feel guilty for what she did, and sometimes to scare her by saying that he will mistreat Rumi.
 Due to continuous hushed calls and Hamna's distant and distracted behaviour, Azeem becomes suspicious but does not question Hamna.
 Due to Rumi's carefree and lively nature, Hamza falls for her, but does not realize it.
-He enjoys spending time with her and she brings him joy like he has never known.
+He enjoys spending time with her, and she brings him joy as he has never known.
 Also, with Rumi being possessive of him, he begins to realize that he and Rumi have more similarities than he and Hamna.